 Taking the Chairlift up Cerro Campanario

 The chairlift that takes visitors up Cerro Campanario sits just near the parking area.
-It costs 1200 pesos per adult and 600 pesos for children between 5 and 12 years old for a round trip ticket.
+It costs 2500 ARS (around $11 USD as of early 2023) per adult and 1250 ARS for children between 5 and 12 years old for a round trip ticket.
 Tickets can be purchased with cash or card at the bottom and only cash at the top (if you decide to hike up and ride down).

 The lift runs 9 a.m. until 6 p.m.
 Rides up the hill stop at 5:30 p.m.
 Visitors can take the chair year round, but prices, hours, and lift operations may change, so check the website for updates.
 The chairlift lasts about 7 minutes and you’ll have a pretty view as you ride.

 There is also a hiking trail that leads up Cerro Campanario.
 This is a good option if you’d rather save the money or if you want to visit outside lift hours (for sunset or early before the crowds).
 It is free to hike up and, while the trail is a bit steep, it only takes about 30-40 minutes to reach the top.